pietvanzoen/deno-dotenv/README.md

 ## Default Values

-DEfault values can be easily added via creating a `.env.defaults` file and using the same format as an`.env` file.
+Default values can be easily added via creating a `.env.defaults` file and using the same format as an`.env` file.

 ```sh
 # .env.defaults